Art in Cardiff: Cardiff School of Art

 A School of Science & Art was established in Cardiff in 1865, with lessons taking place on the top floor of the Cardiff Free Library and Museum.
 In 1867 a distinct School of Art was formed, based on the Art Night School.
 The first South Kensington examinations took place (and prizes awarded) in 1868 (in 1869 the prizes were handed out by Lord Bute).
 It became the Cardiff Technical School in 1889 (and eventually Cardiff College of Art in 1949).

-A purpose built city centre site was opened in May 1970 in Howards Gardens.
+A purpose built city centre site was opened in May 1970 in Howard Gardens.
 This was closed in 2014 as the remaining courses were moved to Cardiff Metropolitan University's newly built art college building in Llandaff, bringing all the art and design courses together for the first time in decades.